ainvaltin/httpsrv/README.md

 Package `httpsrv` implements minimalist "framework" to manage http server lifetime.

-Setting up server and managing it's lifetime is repetitive and it is easy to introduce stuble bugs.
+Setting up server and managing it's lifetime is repetitive and it is easy to introduce subtle bugs.
 This library aims to solve these problems while being router agnostic and "errgroup pattern" friendly.

 To a seasoned Go developer this might seem like too little functionality to warrant